 Levy is departing after 10 years at the telecommunications and media company, including seven years at the helm, Paris- based Vivendi said in a statement today after a meeting of its supervisory board.
 General Counsel Jean-Francois Dubos was appointed to head the management board.
 Vivendi has hired a headhunter to look for a permanent CEO, said a person with knowledge of the matter who asked not to be named because the plan isn’t public.

 Vivendi jumped as much as 7.5 percent on the Paris exchange today after people familiar with the matter told Bloomberg News that Levy was preparing to step down.
 The 57-year-old was criticized by shareholders for failing to tackle the low valuation of the owner of Universal Music Group and phone divisions in France, Morocco and Brazil.
-Vivendi has been considering an overhaul of its structure, including a possible sale of video-game publisher Activision Blizzard Inc. (ATVI) and a spinoff of pay-TV unit Canal Plus, people familiar with the matter have said.
+Vivendi has been considering an overhaul of its structure, including a possible sale of video-game publisher Activision Blizzard Inc. (ATVI:US) and a spinoff of pay-TV unit Canal Plus, people familiar with the matter have said.

 “Levy’s resignation makes it more likely that we’ll see steps toward structural changes, since he was seen as a defender of the group’s structure” said Mirko Maier, an analyst at Landesbank Baden-Wuerttemberg in Stuttgart, Germany.
 “The likelihood of major asset sales or even a split-up is increasing.”